Sixth Form Open Evening - Thursday 6 November 2025

 Our team will be here to support Year 7 students through their transition to secondary school and their first year at Beckfoot.

-• Mr White – Head of Year 7
+• Mr Wheeler – Head of Year 7

 • Mrs Jeffrey – Pastoral Manager